exasol/virtual-schemas/jdbc-adapter/README.md

 In addition to the aforementioned dialects there is the so called `GENERIC` dialect, which is designed to work with any JDBC driver.
 It derives the SQL dialect from the JDBC driver metadata.
 However, it does not support any capabilities and might fail if the data source has special syntax or data types, so it should only be used for evaluation purposes.

 If you are interested in a introduction to virtual schemas please refer to the Exasol user manual.
-You can find it in the [download area of the Exasol user portal](https://www.exasol.com/portal/display/DOWNLOAD/6.0).
+You can find it in the [download area of the Exasol user portal](https://www.exasol.com/portal/display/DOC/Database+User+Manual).

+## Before you Start

+Please note that the syntax for creating adapter scripts is not recognized by all SQL clients.
+[DBeaver](https://dbeaver.io/) for example.
+If you encounter such a problem, try a different client.

 ## Getting Started